rewan-hosny/BookStore/README.md

 ![This is an image](Do_Again/wwwroot/image/ad4.png)

 # Responsive
-I made the site compatible with all sizes and I can use it on all devices of different sizes
+I made the site compatible with all sizes so that i can use it on all devices easily